littlejo/cilium-eks-cookbook/install-cilium-eks-hubble.md

 # Use case

-* Install eks clusters
-* Install cilium on eks clusters
-* Install hubble to observe the network
+* Install cilium and hubble to observe the network
+* ipam mode: eni

 # Requirements